 4. Don’t take a relaxed approach to grooming

 It’s very tempting to overlook this especially when working in a very casual office.
-We show respect to our smart clothes that we just don’t to our casual ones.
-It’s easy to turn a blind eye to jeans that need ironing, mud from the weekend on our trainers and creases in our jumper.
-This can also extend to our approach to personal grooming like hair, nails and make-up but this always need to be taken care of to look professional and senior.
+We tend to show more respect to our smart clothes than our casual ones.
+It’s easy to turn a blind eye to jeans that need ironing, mud on trainers and grease marks on jumpers.
+This extends to your personal grooming too.
+You don’t need to have a salon blow dry and full face of make-up but always ensure hair and nails are clean and tidy.
+Footwear should also be clean, polished and well maintained so make friends with your local cobbler!

 5. It’s not just about the clothes